1. Eskimo Introduction

 Single node configurations and range of nodes can be combined at will.
 Eskimo will however refuse to apply configuration if the resolution of the various ranges and single nodes leads to an IP address being defined several times.

-Also, all nodes in a range are expected to be up and running and Eskimo will consider them so and report errors if one node in a range is not answering.
+Also, all nodes in a range are expected to be up and running and Eskimo will consider them so and report errors if one

-Should you have holes in your range of IP addresses, you are expected to define multiple ranges, getting rid of the holes in your range of IPs.
-This is fairly important if you want Eskimo to be able to manage your cluster without errors popping up frequently.
+holes in your range of IPs.
+This is fairly important if you want Eskimo to be able to manage your cluster without

-In its current version (0.5 at the time of writing this document), eskimo requires at all cost nodes to be defined using IP addresses and in no way are hostnames or DNS names supported.
-In this version of eskimo, only IP addresses are supported, period.
+defined using IP addresses and in no way are hostnames or DNS names supported.
+In this version of eskimo, only IP

+addresses are supported, period.
+This is because unfortunately with big data technologies and especially spark and kubernetes, supporting DNS or hostnames is significantly more complicated than direct IP addresses lookup.
 We are working on this and in a further version of eskimo will support working with hostnames instead of IP addresses.
-But for the time being, administrators need to configure eskimo using IP addresses and only IP addresses.
+But for the time being, administrators need to configure eskimo using IP addresses and only IP addresses. |

 3.2.2.
 Deploying services